Chicago Transit Authority: Contactless payments

 Ventra readers on buses and rail station turnstiles can accept contactless payments directly from mobile devices.
 Riders can pay a PAYG fare ($2.50) by touching mobile phones with Apple Pay, Google Pay and Samsung Pay—or any contactless bankcard with the contactless wave symbol.

-Equipment
+Governance

+The CTA is governed by a seven-member board representing Chicago and the surrounding suburbs.
+Four members are appointed by the mayor of Chicago, while the other three are appointed by the governor of Illinois.
+The board is advised by the ADA Advisory Committee and Citizens Advisory Board, which are composed of Chicago-area residents chosen by the board.
+Day-to-day operations are handled by Acting President Nora Leerhsen.

+Fleet

 As mandated by the Americans with Disabilities Act of 1990 for all transit operators in the U.S., all CTA buses are accessible, with a ramp on every bus available for use upon request by anyone who has trouble with steps, even temporarily.
 The majority of train stations CTA operates have elevators or ramps to provide access for customers with disabilities.
-All trains include accessible rail cars.

-The CTA provides the means to view alerts regarding elevator status at the CTA's Elevator Status Alerts page or by calling an Elevator Status Hotline at 1-888-YOUR-CTA.
-Accessibility alert notifications also appear, by default, in CTA "Train Tracker", a station arrival prediction tool appearing on its website.
+All trains are accessible, either through fully level boarding or a ramp to bridge the 3-4in height gap.